hanglip/hanglip.github.io/_src/posts/2020-11-26-touch-typing.md

 >__Like it or not, this was always where the future was going, it just arrived with a crash, not a whimper.__

 Last week learners Aviwe and Michelle accepted a challenge to achieve 20 words per minute in two weeks.
-Here they are, seated at the shearing shed (learning centre) PC, ready to go.
+Here they are, ready to go with Tux Typing on our Ubuntu Linux PC.

 <img src="/img/TuxAviwe30pcc.jpg"
 alt="Drawing"